robinson08/DTS_KDD_2022/README.md

 This section is specifically directed at the reviewers for KDD 2022.
 To replicate our results and use our simulator, follow these simple steps.
 ## Quick Version
 This list of steps is done assuming you are working on a machine that uses Python or Jupyter Notebook regularly and just want to replicate our results from Section 4.4.
-1. Install Anaconda on the OS of your choice
+1. Install Anaconda on the OS of your choice, following the steps for each platform listed [here](https://docs.anaconda.com/anaconda/install/index.html).
+Anaconda is a widely used Python virtual environment manager.
 2. Download our DTS.yml file.
 This is the instruction file to have Anaconda create an exact copy of our environment on your machine, **regardless of your OS**.
 3. Navigate to the directory where you downloaded it and use the following command:
    ```